u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

          <field name="active" eval="True"/>
       </record>

-   The same logic can be used for others Odoo apps as well.
+   The same logic can be used for others Thrive Bureau ERP apps as well.

    **eCommerce - Display products categories**